The Mall, the Merrier!

 The Mall, the Merrier! is a 2019 Filipino musical fantasy comedy film directed by Barry Gonzales and starring Vice Ganda and Anne Curtis.
 It was co-produced by Star Cinema and Viva Films under the working title Momalland.

 The film premiered in Philippine cinemas on December 25, 2019 as one of the official entries to the 2019 Metro Manila Film Festival.
-The Mall, The Merrier! marks the first on-screen collaboration between Anne Curtis and Vice Ganda, both of whom are regular hosts on the noontime variety show It's Showtime.
+The Mall, the Merrier! marks the first on-screen collaboration between Anne Curtis and Vice Ganda, both of whom are regular hosts on the noontime variety show It's Showtime.

 Plot

 Tanacio and Mola Molina, a couple who own Tamol Mall, have two children, Moira and Morisette.
 Following their separation, Morisette moves in with her mother, Mola, while Moira remains with her father, Tanacio.
 Years later, Moira takes over the management of Tamol Mall, while Morisette becomes editor-in-chief of a fashion magazine in Australia working alongside her mother.

 When Tanacio and Mola fly to Dubai, the plane crashes.
 Moira is devastated to learn that both of her parents died in the accident, and Morisette returns home.
 During the reading of Tanacio's will, it is discovered that the final page is missing, having been left at his home in Zamboanga.

 Morisette attempts a hostile takeover of the mall, but Moira claims her right to ownership as the eldest sibling.
 The two engage in a sales competition, with the winner gaining control of the mall.
 Ultimately, they compete fiercely but end up in a tie, leaving the ownership unresolved.

 During the final reading of Tanacio's will, it is revealed that his only legitimate child, Morisette, is the sole heir to the mall.
 Moira disputes the decision, insisting that both she and Morisette are legitimate children.
 However, the lawyer clarifies that Mola was already pregnant with Moira at the time of her marriage to Tanacio.
 Ultimately, Moira concedes defeat and prepares to leave.
 Meanwhile, Morisette gets a call from her magazine, requesting her to return to Australia.

-Moira discovers a hidden vault behind his parents' wedding photo and finds a spell book called "Siquijoraciones".
+Moira discovers a hidden vault behind his parents' wedding photo and finds a spell book called "Siquijoraciones" (a portmanteau of Siquijor and Oraciones).
 Ignoring a microphone linked to a public announcement system, she reads a spell that animates mannequins, toys, and pictures in the mall.
 When Moira and Morisette witness the chaos, they join forces to put an end to the magical mayhem.